Intensive Nahuatl Language Study at Yale University - Summer 2017

 Classrooms: Luce Hall 102, 103 and 203, Yale University.

-Tuition for three credits is $5,000.
+Tuition is $5,000.
 Room and board are not included.
 Some partial tuition scholarships are available (see below).

 Financial Assistance: We make every effort to ensure that financial constraints are not an obstacle for participating in the Summer Nahuatl Language program by providing some partial tuition scholarships.
 Financial aid may also be available in the form of FLAS fellowships through your own institution or another Title VI funded National Resource Center for Latin American Studies.